jrasmusson/ios-starter-kit/basics/UIStackView/Basics/README.md

 ## How to layout margins set insets

+If you want to nudge controls around instead a `UIStackView`, the easiest way to do it is to embed the control in an other `UIStackView` and then play with it's layout margins as showing below.

 ```swift
         let textLabelStackView = makeStackView()
         stackView.layoutMargins = UIEdgeInsets(top: 0, left: 20, bottom: 0, right: 20)